tuo-mikko/Layouts/README.md

 # Layouts
 Just a repository where I hope to display some of the layouts I have worked on either on my freetime or during courses.
+All layouts are created with Figma, but I have used Adobe XD before as well.
+Files contain a pdf of the layouts, and in some cases the .fig file as well.

 ## Appropassi
 During COMP.SE.610 Software Engineering Project 1, our group created an application for Appro participants to use instead of the old pen and paper version.